MeetMangrove/playbook/how_to.md

 ### Onboard a mangrove friend
-Ask some information (Typeform):
-    - Full Name
-    - Email
-    - Twitter handle (if no: LinkedIn)
-    - Postal address
-    - Personal picture
-    - Top 3 skills
-    - Status: Founder, freelancer or employee
-    - If founder or employee: name & URL of company
-    - Background in 200 characters
+After 2 Mangrove members agreed on inviting a new person to the community because she shares our values and works in the tech industry, one of them needs to explain her what is the MF community and ask her if she wants to join.
+If she agrees, she has to fill this form: [http://bit.ly/newmf_](http://bit.ly/newmf_)

-The 1st member who suggested her as an MF will introduce her as soon as she joins the slack dedicated to the MF community.
+Then, the 1st member who suggested her as an MF will add her on the MF Slack and write an introduction in #general as soon as she joins.
 Ex: Hey all, I’m glad to introduce you to [name].
 I met her/him [somewhere].
 (S)he’s skilled at [top 3 skills].
 Her/his background in a few words [///].
 Follow her on Twitter here: [account].

+Then, this same member will send the new MF a private message to:
+- ask her to add a profile picture as it's more friendly
+- share with her the link to the MF directory ([http://bit.ly/MF_directory](http://bit.ly/MF_directory)) and tell her not to hesitate to get in touch with anyone in the community
+- share with her the Slack channels that could be interesting to her (for instance: #dev, #ux, etc.)

 ### Start a new project
 When you want to start a new project, you need to: